-- Prescriber is requesting drug for treatment of suspected or laboratory-confirmed coronavirus disease 2019 (COVID-19) infection AND - Documentation that the severity of infection requires hospitalization or a healthcare setting capable of providing acute care comparable to inpatient hospital care AND
+- Prescriber is requesting drug for treatment of suspected or laboratory-confirmed coronavirus disease 2019 (COVID-19) infection AND - 2.
+Documentation that the severity of infection requires hospitalization or a healthcare setting capable of providing acute care comparable to inpatient hospital care AND

-3. Drug will be administered via intravenous (IV) infusion

-B. OUTPATIENT CORONAVIRUS DISEASE (COVID-19) TREATMENT (1,2):

-- Documentation of SARS-CoV-2 infection confirmed by a molecular diagnostic assay AND - Prescriber attestation member has not had a previous hospitalization for COVID-19 treatment, member has not had previously received treatment for COVID-19 (monoclonal antibodies or antiviral therapy), AND member has not received a SARS CoV-2 vaccine.
-AND - Documentation member has at least ONE preexisting risk factor for progression to severe Covid-19; age greater than or equal to 60 years, hypertension, cardiovascular or cerebrovascular disease, diabetes mellitus, obesity (BMI > 30), immune compromise, chronic milder or moderate kidney disease, chronic liver disease, chronic lung disease, current cancer or sickle cell disease.
-AND - Documentation member has at least one symptom consistent with Covid-19 AND - 5.
-Documentation symptom onset will be within 7 days of first infusion AND - Prescriber attestation member has been counseled and has agreed to be compliant with the full course of 3 days of infusions AND - Prescriber attestation that NIH COVID-19 treatment guideline recommended first line oral antiviral therapies are not available or member has a documented medical contraindication to first line oral antiviral therapies - 8.
-Prescriber attestation that the Omicron variant of SARS-Cov-2 is the prominent variant in the members region
+- 3. Drug will be administered via intravenous (IV) infusion AND - 4.
+FOR PEDIATRIC REQUESTS: Documentation of member's current weight (within the last 30 days) AND - 5.
+Documentation member weighs at least 3kg - B. OUTPATIENT CORONAVIRUS DISEASE (COVID-19) TREATMENT (): - 1.
+Documentation of SARS-CoV-2 infection confirmed by a molecular diagnostic assay AND - 2.
+Prescriber attestation member has not had a previous hospitalization for COVID-19 treatment, member has not had previously received treatment for COVID-19 (monoclonal antibodies or antiviral therapy), AND member has not received a SARS CoV-2 vaccine.
+AND - Documentation member has at least ONE preexisting risk factor for progression to severe Covid-19; age greater than or equal to 60 years, hypertension, cardiovascular or cerebrovascular disease, diabetes mellitus, obesity (BMI >30), immune compromise, chronic milder or moderate kidney disease, chronic liver disease, chronic lung disease, current cancer or sickle cell disease.
+AND - 4.
+Documentation member has at least one symptom consistent with Covid-19 AND - 5.
+Documentation first infusion will be within 7 days of symptom onset AND - Prescriber attestation member has been counseled and has agreed to be compliant with the full course of 3 days of infusions AND - Prescriber attestation that NIH COVID-19 treatment guideline recommended first line oral antiviral therapies are not available or member has a documented medical contraindication to first line oral antiviral therapies AND - Prescriber attestation that the Omicron variant of SARS-Cov-2 is the prominent variant in the members region - AND - 9.
+FOR PEDIATRIC REQUESTS: Documentation of member's current weight (within the last 30 days) - AND - 10.
+Documentation member weighs at least 3kg